 Business analysts perform their duties with the aim of understanding the key challenges and goals of a business and then make recommendations to achieve key priorities.
 Business analysts are often employed by a single company, or may work for a number of clients.
 This role requires a solid understanding of the laws and regulations that impact business goals and challenges.
 This role is critical to ensuring that the recommendations made are appropriate and actionable.
 The average base salary for this position or similar titles is $114,707 per year.8

 Accelerate Your Career With Pitt Law

 Pitt Law’s Online Master of Studies in Law program is here to help those without a JD degree learn what they need to get ahead.
-Set yourself apart as a leader in health care compliance, human resources law, or international business and dispute resolution with in-demand legal knowledge and skills.
+Set yourself apart as a leader in corporate compliance, health care compliance, human resources law, or international business law with in-demand legal knowledge and skills.
 Small class sizes, individualized attention, and lower all-in tuition than similar programs all sets you up for success during your master’s program and after graduation.

 As you prepare to apply for Pitt Law’s Online Master of Studies in Law (MSL) program or one of our graduate certificate programs (also offered online), know that our admissions advisors are always on standby to answer your questions, clarify admissions requirements, and review the list of materials we need from you.
 Schedule a call today.

 - Retrieved March 28, 2022, from glassdoor.com/Salaries/hr-operations-director-salary-SRCH_KO0,22.htm